Trans Mt. Pleasant – Route #40

 At Wando Crossing Shopping Center and that Walmart (we have two), the Westbound 40 does not enter the shopping center so people traveling inbound from the Shopping Center or nearby residential areas have to cross the highway there to reach that stop.

 It then turns on to Houston Northcutt, stopping in front of the Harris Tetter before turning West on Coleman to run into the City.
-The last stop before crossing the Bridge is on the intersection of W. Coleman Blvd. and McGarth Darby, across from WCBD Channel 2 TV.
+The last stop before crossing the Bridge is on the intersection of W. Coleman Blvd. and McGarth Darby, across McGarth Darby from, but on the same side of the Highway WCBD Channel 2 TV.

 The bus then crossed the Ravenel Bridge, going into the city and after a few stops on N. Meeting Street, reaches the Visitor’s Center.
 Pull the cord as the bus enters the pocket park when it turns off Meeting to dismount at the SW corner of the Parking Garage, closest to the Visitor’s Center and the DASH bus Hub on the South end of the Visitor’s Center Building.